 Treatment for Thalassophobia

 If you’re living with thalassophobia, rest assured that it’s a treatable condition and can be managed.
 If you find your fear is getting in the way of experiencing life (such as you can’t or don’t want to get on a boat, swim in open water, or go to the beach because of the anxiety it causes you), it’s probably worth seeking mental health professional support.

 Therapy for thalassophobia

-Once you make the decision to seek support for your condition and find a licensed therapist, be prepared to be open about your current lifestyle and any past traumas.
-The more you discuss with your therapist, the easier it will be to help them determine the origin of your phobia so you can work to heal.
+Once you make the decision to get help for your condition, be prepared to be open about your current lifestyle and any past traumas with your therapist or doctor.
+The more open you are, the easier it will be for them to determine the origin of your phobia so you can work to heal.

 For example, if you have thalassophobia, you might fear the ocean.
-A therapist might use exposure therapy to work with you to overcome this fear by first having you think about a situation where you would be in the ocean — with imaginal exposure — then move on to showing you images of the ocean, and then ultimately guiding you through an in-person experience of the ocean or via virtual reality exposure.
+A therapist might use exposure therapy to work with you to overcome your fear by first having you think about a situation where you would be in the ocean.
+Then, they might move on to showing you images of the ocean.
+Finally, they might guide you through an in-person or virtual reality exposure experience of the ocean.

 While there isn’t an exact record of how many people suffer from thalassophobia specifically, there are statistics on how many people experience a phobia of some kind: an estimated 9.1% of American adults report having a phobia in the last year.

 While a persistent fear of vast, deep, and dark bodies of water can result in crippling anxiety symptoms, you absolutely can overcome your fear.
 Participating in therapy, whether it’s in-person or online therapy, will help you get one step closer towards overcoming your phobia.
 Whatever phobia you are dealing with, whether it’s thalassophobia, arachnophobia, thanatophobia, or claustrophobia, therapy can help you overcome it.